What is considered a “normal estrogen level”?

 More About Estrogen (The Basics)

-Estrogen is a class of hormones which are very important to both men and women.
+Estrogen is a class of hormones that are very important to both men and women.

-It turns out that there really isn't a hormone in the body called "estrogen", instead estrogen is used to refer to a series of hormones which act on estrogen receptors.
+It turns out that there really isn’t a hormone in the body called “estrogen”, instead estrogen is used to refer to a series of hormones that act on estrogen receptors.

 Don’t be, it’s actually quite simple: